Fenghuang: Origin

-Jade phoenix, unearthed from the tomb of Fu Hao, c.
+Jade fenghuang, unearthed from the tomb of Fu Hao, c.
 1200 BC, Shang dynasty.

-The earliest known ancient phoenix design dates back to about 7000–8000 years ago and was discovered in Hongjiang, Hunan Province, at the Gaomiao Archeological Site.
+The earliest known ancient fenghuang design dates back to about the 7th millennium BC and was discovered in Hongjiang, Hunan Province, at the Gaomiao Archeological Site.

-The earliest known form of a dragon-phoenix design, on the other hand, dates back to the Yangshao culture (c.
+The earliest known form of a dragon-fenghuang design, on the other hand, dates back to the Yangshao culture (c.
 5000 BC) and was found at an archeological site near Xi'an in Shaanxi Province.
-The ancient usage of phoenix and dragon designs are all evidence of an ancient form of totemism in China.
+The ancient usage of fenghuang and dragon designs are all evidence of an ancient form of totemism in China.

 During the Shang dynasty, phoenix and dragon images appear to have become popular as burial objects.
-Several archeological artifacts of jade phoenix and jade dragons were unearthed in tombs dating from the Shang dynasty period.
+Several archeological artifacts of jade fenghuang and jade dragons were unearthed in tombs dating from the Shang dynasty period.
+The Xuanniao seen in Zhou dynasty poetry about the Shang people are implied, and in Shuowen Jiezi, glossed, as male Fenghuang (simply "Feng").

-A phoenix (top) and dragon (left), Silk Painting of a Human Figure with Phoenix and Dragon, Silk painting unearthed from a Chu tomb during Zhou dynasty (100BC-250BC).
+A fenghuang (top) and dragon (left), Silk Painting of a Human Figure with Phoenix and Dragon, Silk painting unearthed from a Chu tomb during Zhou dynasty (100BC-250BC).

 During the Spring and Autumn period (c.
 771 – c.
-476 BC) and the Warring States period, the combination of dragon-phoenix designs together became a common form of unearthed artifacts.
+476 BC) and the Warring States period, the combination of dragon-fenghuang designs together became a common form of unearthed artifacts.
 One such artifact is the Silk Painting of Human Figure with Dragon and Phoenix from the Hunan Museum.

-In the Qin dynasty (221–206 BC), phoenix hairpins (i.e. hairpins with fenghuang decorations) and shoes which were also decorated with phoenix designs were supposed to be worn by the Imperial concubines of the Qin Emperor.
+In the Qin dynasty (221–206 BC), fenghuang hairpins (i.e. hairpins with fenghuang decorations) and shoes which were also decorated with fenghuang designs were supposed to be worn by the Imperial concubines of the Qin Emperor.